ITChiang/Index/MidiPlayer/Readme.md

 ## About the Project 🎹

 A demo webpage based on machine learning algorithm to automatically re-arrange music pieces.
-The player can explore four different re-arrangements for each music piece.The interface is designed in a retro 8-bits style.
+The player can explore four different re-arrangements for each music piece.

 ## Built With 🤝